htrajan/ht-drawsteel/Bestiary/War Dog Phosphorite.md

 **2d10 + 2**

 - ✦ ≤11: 3 acid damage; M1 [[Bleeding|bleeding]] (save ends)
-- ★ 12–16: 5 acid damage; M2 [[Bleeding|bleeding]] (save ends)
+- ★ 12-16: 5 acid damage; M2 [[Bleeding|bleeding]] (save ends)
 - ✸ 17+: 7 acid damage; M3 [[Bleeding|bleeding]] (save ends)

-Effect: A detonator attaches to the target.
+**Effect:** A detonator attaches to the target.
 At the end of each round, roll a die.
 On an odd result, the detonator explodes, triggering the power roll.

-**Special**
-An adjacent creature can attempt an easy Agility test to remove the detonator as a maneuver.
+**Special:** An adjacent creature can attempt an easy Agility test to remove the detonator as a maneuver.
 A failure does nothing, a success disarms and destroys the detonator, and a success with a reward allows the disarming creature to throw the detonator onto another target within 5 squares.

-**Posthumous Promotion**
+#### Posthumous Promotion

 |                         |                                           |
 | :---------------------- | :---------------------------------------- |
 | Keywords: Magic, Ranged | Type: Maneuver                            |
 | Distance: Ranged 10     | Target: One war dog with a loyalty collar |

-Effect: The target's loyalty collar detonates, killing them instantly.
+**Effect:** The target's loyalty collar detonates, killing them instantly.

 **Loyalty Collar**